kito129/betfairHitoricalRawDataConversion/README.md

 ## 6- check and generate RunnerDB

-We should start to generate the runnersDB JSON.
+We should start to generate the runnersDB JSON, saving all runners present in the market already saved.

-In order to do that we have to save form market info, under runner info
+In order to do that we have to save form markets info in runners props
-id: id of the runner
+* id: id of the runner
-name: name of the runner
+* name: name of the runner

 ```python